Sápmi women's national football team

 The Sápmi women's football team is a football team representing the Sámi people, who inhabit northern parts of Norway, Sweden, Finland and Russia.
 The team is a member of the Confederation of Independent Football Associations.
 It is organized by FA Sápmi.

+The head coach is Elin Nicolaisen (as of 2024).

+History

 The women's selection becomes champion of the Viva Women's World Cup 2008, winning the first leg and second leg of the final 4-0 and 11-1 (15-1) against the Kurdistan women's football team.

 The women's selection becomes champion of the ConIFA Women's Football World Cup 2022, winning the first leg and second leg of the final 13-1 and 9-0 (22-1) against the Tibet women's football team.